renehorstmann/Modern-C-Guide/README.md

 - Recover from a function call with a signal handler and long jumps

 ##### <a name="S-err-parameter"></a> Parameter
-If the error is common, report the error with its function to the user.
+If the error is common or predictable, report the error with a function parameter or return value to the user.
 This seems to be the default, but consider the above options to minimize these.
+For more informations on how to use them, see [section below](#S-err-error_parameter_options).

 ### <a name="S-err-illegal_state"></a> Illegal state
 If you have multiple functions, that use the same state, make the state illegal if a function fails.
-So you must not check every function for a failure and just once for all functions in a row.
+So you must not check every function for failure and just once for all functions in a sequence.
 For example:
 ```c
 #include <stdio.h>